uio-carpentry/organisational/workshop_operations/onboarding.md

 * Where do I get help with developing my instructing and discuss my teaching with others?

-* Visit of rooms for Carpentries workshops in Niels Henrik Abels hus and Kristine Bonnevies hus.
+* Visit of rooms for Carpentries workshops in Vilhelm Bjerknes' hus and Niels Henrik Abels hus.

 * Time for questions